MahmudolHasan/performance-testing/README.md

 2. Install JMeter by following the instructions on the [official website](https://jmeter.apache.org/)

 3. Clone this repository
-4. Open JMeter and load the test plan located in the `jmeter-scripts` directory
+4. Open JMeter and load the test plan located in the `jmx_files` directory
 5. Configure JMeter properties and variables as needed
 6. Execute the test plan and monitor the results